tsailiming/openshift-ai-dsp/README.md

 `model_config.json` was an attempt to solve this using a custom `ServingRuntime` as part of the data science pipeline.
 However, when you deploy using the model registry, the `ServingRuntime` is the default template version.

+## Previous Model Accuracy Metric

+Is currently hardcoded for now.

 # Credits

 Folks who helped me start this repo and provided guidance: